Asynchronous Opinion Dynamics in Social Networks: Simulation Results

 We present our simulation results in \cref{fig:SimulationPathnadDumbbell}.

-There, the obtained number of activations divided by $n^3$ is plotted via a box plots that summarize the results for each configuration.
-Since for \textsl{Path} instances the number of activations appear to be constant, we observe that we need $\Theta(n^3)$ activations for \textsl{Path} instances.
-On the other hand, the number of activations seem to grow linearly in $n$ for \textsl{Dumbbell} instances.
-This hints at $\Theta(n^4)$ activations until \textsl{Dumbbell} instances reach a $\delta$-stable for constant $\eps$ and $\delta$.
+There, the obtained number of activations divided by $n^3$ is plotted via box plots that summarize the results for each configuration.
+Since for \textsl{Path} instances, the number of activations appears to be constant, we observe that we need $\Theta(n^3)$ activations for \textsl{Path} instances.
+On the other hand, the number of activations seems to grow linearly in $n$ for \textsl{Dumbbell} instances.
+This matches our proofs (upper and lower bound) that in $\Theta(n^4)$ activations \textsl{Dumbbell} instances reach a $\delta$-stable for constant $\eps$ and $\delta$.

-Note that by construction, in the first step the potential function of both instance types is bounded by $\Phi(S_0) = \Theta(n \eps^2)$.
-Applying \cref{thm:upper-bound} yields an upper bound of $\Phi(S_0)/(2\delta^2/(n|E|)) = \Oh(n \eps^2 / (2\delta^2/(n|E|)))$, which yields an upper bound of $\Oh(n^3 (\eps/\delta)^2)$ for \textsl{Path} instances and $\Oh(n^4 (\eps/\delta)^2)$ for \textsl{Dumbbell} instances.
-Thus, if the empirically observed lower bounds on the expected number of steps until convergence are in fact true, our theoretical analysis is tight for these two graph classes with respect to the dependence on the number of agents.
+Note that by construction, in the first step, the potential function of both instance types is bounded by $\Phi(S_0) = \Theta(n \eps^2)$.
+Applying \cref{thm:upper-bound} yields an upper bound of $\Phi(S_0)/(2\delta^2/(n\abs{E})) = \Oh(n \eps^2 / (2\delta^2/(n\abs{E})))$, which yields an upper bound of $\Oh(n^3 (\eps/\delta)^2)$ for \textsl{Path} instances and $\Oh(n^4 (\eps/\delta)^2)$ for \textsl{Dumbbell} instances.
+Thus, the empirically observed lower bounds on the expected number of steps until convergence match our theoretical analysis for these two graph classes with respect to the dependence on the number of agents.

+We highlight that our simulations not only confirm our theoretical results but also allow us to empirically pinpoint the constants hidden in the asymptotic analysis.
+For the simulations carried out on the path our simulation results indicate a constant of roughly $1.5$, giving a total running time of roughly $1.5 \cdot n^3$.
+For the dumbbell we get a running time of less than $0.1 \cdot n^4$.
+We remark that in our theoretical analysis we did not attempt to optimize the constants.
+In fact, our result for the dumbbell graph (see the proof of \cref{thm:upper-bound}) gives a bound of at most $\log(100^2)/4 \cdot n^4 \approx 3.32 \cdot n^4$.
+Interestingly, the total running times are sharply concentrated around their mean.
+In fact, the plot in \cref{fig:SimulationPathnadDumbbell} actually shows box plots, but starting with a number of agents as small as only 40 the upper and lower whiskers become almost identical with no outliers detected.